 Although each school may organize an event that meets the needs of the school and its students, there are a few expectations for official Decision Day sites.

 - Recognize all students for their postsecondary plans, including plans to attend a vocational tech, two- or four-year college or university, enter the military, or pursue other postsecondary training.
+For any students who have not yet been able to finalize their plans, Decision Day is a great time to offer any supoort or assistance.
+Some Decision Day participants will invite an admissions representative from any local community colleges or technical schools specifically to assist students who may still need some help.

 - Include the entire student body in the celebration.